Most discussions about whether or not to gate content are all or nothing.

 If so, you may want to consider the middle way: Give away your basic content, but ask readers to register for more detailed or premium content.

-This includes your blogs, infographics, or simple listicles (“5 Ways to Save on Mobility”).
+This includes your blogs, infographics, or listicles (“5 Ways to Save on Mobility”).

 Never gate case studies.
 These are powerful word-of-mouth references that you want to spread as far and wide as possible.

-As these items get onto the Web, you can work to get comments, pass-alongs, and mentions on social media to build buzz about your company.
+As these ungated items spread across the web, you can work to get comments and mentions on social media to build buzz about your company.

-The more work you put in, the more downloads, tweets, likes, and sharing you’ll see.
+The more work you put in on that side the more downloads, likes, retweets, and shares you will see.

-But you won’t get much information on where your content goes, or who has shared it.
+But much of this will happen beyond your viewpoint.
+You won’t get much information on where your content goes, or who has shared it.